Snow day does not freeze Operation Holiday distribution

 Families that attend the Operation will sign in and pick up a list of the items they’re eligible for.
 Each client will then receive a specific amount of food, clothing or toys based on the size of their household, or number of children they have.
 However, the special thing about this operation is you’re able to pick out the items yourself.

-Remember Operation Holiday will run from Monday to Wednesday from 3 p.m. to 7 p.m.
+Operation Holiday will run through Wednesday from 3 p.m. to 7 p.m.

-Any late applicants can go to Towne West Square on Wednesday at three in the afternoon for last donation pick ups.
+Any late applicants can go to Towne West Square on Wednesday at 3 p.m. for the last pickups.

 LATEST STORIES: